 The dissecting microscope uses low magnification and offers a wide range of use.
 It is used in applications for the following fields:

 The long working distance (space between the specimen and objective lens), upright non-reversed image and wide field of view enable performing preliminary examinations of samples, manipulating small fibers or particles.
 It helps to prepare the samples for more detailed microscopical or instrumental comparisons or analyses.
 The long working distance and the fact that specimens are illumined by reflected light and rarely require any sample preparation is an added advantage.
-The samples can be directly placed under the microscope and observed.
+The samples can be directly placed under the forensic microscope and observed.
 It is useful to study bullet fragments, hair samples, surface markings, wires, fingerprints and many other details that are crucial for forensic reporting.

 It is used by experts in gems to determine the grade of the gemstones and for studying and evaluating gemstones.
 The wide field of view and lots of room between lens and stage makes it best suited for evaluating gemstones.
 For aspiring gemologists, 20X and 40X magnification is a good start but, if you want higher magnifications for future use, it is wise to find dissecting microscopes that offer higher magnification eyepieces for the model you want to purchase.
+For more, check out our gemological microscopes.

 Dissecting microscope finds use in skin pathology applications.
 A dissecting scope is accurate in detecting basal and squamous cell carcinomas and in detecting a tumor in margins.
 The ability to visualize marginal surfaces in three dimensions allows for a thorough examination and quick localization and mapping of the involved tissues.